David-R-Watson/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-A store of solutions to various exercises
+A repo of solutions to various leetcode exercises